AST-Course/AST5110/README.md

 ## Get jupyter-book

-If interested to have a notebook of the exersices and wiki, do the following steps in the folder of the exercises:
+If interested to have a notebook of the exersices and wiki, you can download from ([jupyter-book](https://jumasy.github.io/AST5110/AST5110.wiki/Home.html)).

-   git clone git@gitlab.com:ast5110_course/ast5110.wiki.git<br>
-   cd ../<br>
-   jupyter-book build -W -n --keep-going ast5110/